Architecture

 Section titled “SQLite Metadata Store”SQLite manages all system configuration and relationships:

-- Sources: Connection details to remote ClickHouse databases
+- Sources: Connection details and metadata for remote datasource backends

 - Users: Account information and authentication data